 The financial statements have been prepared on a going concern basis, which contemplates continuity of normal business activities and the realisation of assets and settlement of liabilities in the ordinary course of business.
-During 2021, the Group incurred a loss of \$6.2 million, and this brought accumulated losses to \$192.4 million.
-As at 31 December 2021 the Group's current liabilities exceeded its current assets by \$29.3 million, however the Group had negative cash operating and investing cashflows of \$1.97 million.
-The Group had net assets of \$35.7 million.
+During 2022, the Group incurred a loss of \$7.4 million and at 31 December 2022 the Group's current liabilities exceeded its current assets by \$40.9 million.

 The financial report has been prepared on a going concern basis on the expectation that the Group can raise additional debt or equity as required.
 The Directors are aware that additional debt or equity will be required within 12 months, in order to continue as a going concern.
-The Group's ability to raise equity will rely on investor confidence in the development or sale of the Bird in Hand Gold Project or investment in the Tala Hamza Zinc Project or other assets.
+The Group's ability to raise equity will rely on investor confidence in the development or sale of or investment in the Tala Hamza Zinc Project or other assets.
+Terramin continues to receive support from major shareholder, Asipac, in this regard.